South Georgia and the Falklands

 Please talk to an Expedition Specialist before booking your airfare.

-Book now to receive complimentary airfare on the Oct.
-22 and 24, 2016 departures.
-Airfare based on round-trip economy group flights Miami/Buenos Aires or Santiago, PLUS complimentary charter flights round-trip Explorer (Buenos Aires/Ushuaia) or Orion (Santiago/Ushuaia), subject to availability and must be ticketed by Lindblad Expeditions.
+Book by Mar.
+31, 2017 to receive complimentary airfare, plus free charter flights on select departures of South Georgia & the Falklands.
+Airfare based on round-trip economy group flights Miami/Buenos Aires, PLUS complimentary charter flights round-trip (Buenos Aires/Ushuaia), subject to availability and must be ticketed by Lindblad Expeditions.
 Valid for new bookings only, not combinable with other offers or extensions.
 Call for details

 free bar and crew tips included starting april 2017